-Individuals contracted to perform a service to Georgia Tech are treated as independent contractors.
-An independent contractor must include his or her travel expenses in the fees he or she charges to the Institute, unless specified otherwise in the contract.
+An independent contractor must include travel expenses in the fees they charge to the Institute, unless specified otherwise in the contract.

-1. Reimbursement for Independent Contractor Travel
+Reimbursement for Independent Contractor Travel

 Individuals providing independent contract service will be compensated for associated business expenses such as travel.
 Documentation for payment must be either a fully executed professional service agreement or an invoice.
 The professional service agreement may state a fee plus expenses, or simply a fee.
 If the service agreement states a fee plus expenses, the expenses should be listed separately on the invoice and will be reported on the IRS Form 1099-Misc.
 Meals will be reimbursed at the current daily per diem rate set by the State of Georgia, unless specified differently in the contract.
-If the contractor provides original receipts, he/she must complete a TES, attach the receipts and use the non employee account code (s).

-2. IRS Tax Reporting
+IRS Tax Reporting